 Summarized below are recent verdicts and reported settlements from medical malpractice cases involving anesthesia.
 These case descriptions are provided for informational purposes only.
 In other words, you cannot rely just on these to determine the value of your own claim.

 - Hollis v.
-The United States of America (Florida 2017) $7 million: Patient went to the Naval Hospital of Jacksonville for a routine procedure where he had to be put under general anesthesia.
+The United States of America (Florida 2017) $7 million: The patient went to the Naval Hospital of Jacksonville for a routine procedure where he had to be put under general anesthesia.
 The patient was obese and had a history of sleep apnea.
 While under anesthesia, his blood oxygen levels dropped until he eventually stopped breathing 34 minutes later.
-The physicians failed to intubate the patient until 24 minutes later and as a result he suffered a severe brain injury and was left in a permanent vegetative state.
+The physicians failed to intubate the patient until 24 minutes later and as a result; he suffered a severe brain injury and was left in a permanent vegetative state.
 The patient’s wife sued and claimed the hospital employees were negligent by failing to properly monitor him while he was under anesthesia, failed to properly consider his obesity and sleep apnea, failed to properly secure his airway, and failed to properly intubate him.
-The case did not go to trial and the parties settled for $7 million.
+The case did not go to tria, andd the parties settled for $7 million.

 - 69-Year-Old Plaintiff v.
-Tzay (Massachusetts 2018) $1.15 million: Patient was put under anesthesia for routine cataract surgery.
-The procedure was thought to have been successful and was uneventful, however, the next day the patient was unable to see out the eye she had surgery on and went back for testing.
+Tzay (Massachusetts 2018) $1.15 million: The patient was put under anesthesia for routine cataract surgery.
+The procedure was thought to have been successful and was uneventful, however, the next day the patient could not see out the eye she had surgery on and went back for testing.
 The testing revealed that the anesthesiologist had inserted the anesthesia needle into her eye incorrectly and had perforated the globe of her eye and possibly administered the anesthesia into her eye, which resulted in a condition called central retinal artery occlusion.
 As a result, the patient is left permanently blind in that eye.
-The patient brought a negligence claim against the anesthesiologist and the surgeon and the parties decided to settle for $1.15 million.
+The patient brought a negligence claim against the anesthesiologist and the surgeon and the parties settled for $1.15 million.

 - McCarley v.
-Anesthesia Service Medical Group (California 2018) $13,166,368: This case involved an 18-year old high school senior who was put under general anesthesia for a routine endoscopy procedure.
-During the procedure, the anesthesiologist improperly monitored her blood pressure and maintained it at too low levels.
+Anesthesia Service Medical Group (California 2018) $13,166,368: This case involved an 18-year-old high school senior who was put under general anesthesia for a routine endoscopy procedure.
+During the procedure, the anesthesiologist improperly monitored her blood pressure and maintained it at extremely low levels.
 As a result, the patient suffered an anoxic brain injury which deprived her of any chance of gainful employment and independent living for the rest of her life.
-The parties went to trial and the patient received a jury verdict of $13,166,368 including both economic and non-economic damages.
+The parties went to trial, and the patient received a jury verdict of $13,166,368 including both economic and non-economic damages.